-Following the second public comment period, staff will prepare a revised draft document, along with associated Comprehensive Plan amendments and a summary of the public feedback.
+Following the conclusion of the second public comment period, staff will prepare a revised draft document, along with associated Comprehensive Plan amendments and a summary of the public feedback.

 The revised document will be presented to City Council for referral to the Planning Commission for review and recommendation.
 Once City Council receives the Planning Commission’s recommendation, a public hearing date will be set for the Falls of Neuse area plan project report and Comprehensive Plan amendments.

 Stay informed of future updates by signing up for Falls of Neuse area plan update communications through MyRaleigh Subscriptions.